 The next time you purchase a vehicle from a dealership, you might be presented with an Assurant extended warranty.
 Assurant has a history that spans over a hundred years and today offers a wide range of insurance and warranty products in many countries.
 But that doesn’t mean it’s necessarily the best option to protect your vehicle.

 In this article, we’ll look at the Assurant extended warranty in-depth so you can make an educated decision about the provider.
 We’ve reviewed the best extended car warranty companies available and will compare Assurant to a couple of industry leaders as well.

 When you’re shopping for vehicle coverage, the best thing to do is to compare multiple quotes from different companies.
-Start by getting free quotes from our top recommended providers below.
+Start by getting free quotes from our top recommended providers above.

 Is an Assurant Extended Warranty Worth It?

 Assurant’s long history reaches back almost 130 years.
 It began as the LaCrosse Mutual Aid Association in 1892 in the Netherlands.
 Over the following decades, the name changed as Assurant grew and acquired a number of companies.
 In 2018, Assurant purchased The Warranty Group and greatly expanded its vehicle service contract products.
 Today, Assurant is a multi-billion dollar organization that offers a suite of finance and insurance products across the globe.